mlevison/APR-Markdown-Export/glossary/core-protocols/index.md

 title: "Core Protocols"
 date: "2021-04-22"
 relatedTerms: ['working-agreements']
+excerpt: 'A set of **protocols** that can aid teams in improving communications.
+They're modelled on'
 ---

 A set of **protocols** that can aid teams in improving communications.
 They're modelled on a similar principle to Design patterns.